-Dual Credit Opportunities with North Island College
+Dual Credit Opportunities with North Island College or Vancouver Island University

-Are you interested in taking college courses while in grade 12?

-The Careers Department can sponsor you to take courses or a Certificate program as long as you have completed English 12 and Math 11 and are still a student in your high school.
+Are you interested in taking college/university courses while in grade 12?
+The Careers Department can sponsor you to take courses or a Certificate program If you have completed the pre-requisites and are still a student in your high school.

-Courses: Students may take a tend to align with your school school Certificate Programs: English 115 and 122/160 Fine Arts 110 Medical Terminology Criminal Justice131 Psychology 130 & 131 Business 162 & 150 Criminology 101 Math 151 Digital Design 105 Health Care Assistant Early Childhood Care & Education Human Services Business & Office Administration Web Design And more
+Courses: Students may take path courses are: any NIC or VIU course, popular career Certificate Programs: Computer Programming Systems 102 Fine Arts 110 Medical Terminology Criminal Justice131 Psychology 130 &amp; 131 Business 162 &amp; 150 Criminology 101 Math 151 Digital Design 105 Health Care Assistant Early Childhood Care &amp; Education Human Services Business &amp; Office Administration Web Design Digital Marketing And more Key neinte Crendyeu Lost compositor modeling the transit tion to Doot Secondary, courses run at NIC or VIII.
+Po

 Key points...
-Spend your last semester making the transition to Post Secondary, courses run at Vanier and NIC.
+Spend your last semester making the transition to Post Secondary, courses run at NIC or VIU.
 Be sponsored to take a course(s) or a certificate program.
-Please visit your Careers office for more information.
+Please visit your school Careers office for more information.